symbol/symbol-docs/source/guides/namespace/registering-a-subnamespace.rst

 Creating a subnamespace
 #######################

-Create a :doc:`subnamespace <../../concepts/namespace>` following this guide.
+Create subnamespaces to organize your assets.

 **********
 Background
 **********

-Once you have a registered root namespace, you can create up to ``3`` levels of subnamespaces.
+Once you have a registered root :doc:`namespace <../../concepts/namespace>`, you can create up to ``3`` levels of subnamespaces to **organize your assets**.

-Subnamespaces do not have a renting duration.
-They have the same one as their parent namespace.
+Unlike root namespaces, the subnamespaces do not have a **renting duration**.
+They share the duration with its parent namespace.

-It is possible to create multiple subnamespaces with the same name in different namespaces (example: ``foo.bar`` and ``foo2.bar``).
+It is possible to create multiple subnamespaces with the same name in different namespaces (example: ``foo.bar`` and ``foo2.bar``), but the combination rootnamespace + subnamespace must remain unique.

 *************
 Prerequisites